SEE-Math

 Many of the activities covered in the regular class periods are listed and described on the Activities page, but this page is far from complete and far from up to date.
 One major activity is making Computer Animations using the Maple Computer Algebra system.
 You can see these on the Animations page.

-In addition, there are several other activities:
+Besides the classes, there are several other activities:

 During the "break time", the students can solve a daily problem, a Sudoku or KenKen and a Cryptogram, solve mathematical puzzles and play mathematical games while they eat their refreshments.
 Each night we also send some problems home to work with their families.
 They accumulate points for prizes at the end of the two weeks.